marsfoundation/aave-cli/README.md

 **Note**: currently nothing else is done in this script.
 You need to manually check the tenderly changes.
 In the future we plan to support seatbelt report generation from here.
+***
+*The IP in this repository was assigned to Mars SPC Limited in respect of the MarsOne SP*